sweet-tooth-clojure/todo-example/README.md

 :todo-list/title]`.
 It likewise creates subscriptions for the attribute's buffer and its errors.

-These subscriptions and event handlers are wired up with an actual input component.
-The result - the return value of the `input` function/component - resembles something like the one of the following:
+These subscriptions and event handlers are wired up to an HTML form element.
+The result—the return value of the `input` function/component—resembles something like the one of the following:

 ```clojure
 [:input {:type text